 The more I ran the rifle’s lever, the more it began to come to life.
 The crisp sound of the precise mechanics rang out with confidence.
 “Click-clack; Clack.”
 Music to my ears — not so much for small game.

-Aluminum suits this model just fine.
+And alloy suits this model just fine.
 Henry’s attention to detail, even on the basic models, is apparent in their high-quality, well-fitted and finished Frontier receiver.

 Granted, Henry certainly isn’t aligning case screws on this entry-level rifle.
 But the Frontier’s action is a satisfyingly consistent set of mechanics.
 Impressively tight tolerances all-around, including only the slightest amount of side-to-side play in the lever and hammer.